 |National Archaeological Museum Aruba||(297) 582-8879||Downtown Oranjestad, 3.5 mi.
 South of Central Palm Beach|

-Another landmark that often intrigues visitors is Bushiribana.
-It is found in Bushiribana, 4.8 mi.
+Another landmark worth visiting is Bushiribana.
+It is located in Bushiribana, 4.8 mi.
 East of central Palm Beach.
 The site of a two former gold smelters built in 1825 by the Aruba Island Gold Mining Company, these ruins are a popular stop for visitors on there way to visit the Natural Bridge, and can't help but snap a few pictures of the unique rock formations.

 Balashi Gold Mill Ruins: The ruins of an old gold mill, the old site today is a frequent stop for visitors exploring the area.
 However, there is little here other than the ruins, so you may need a guide or some background knowledge if you were hoping for historical context.

-You can look through this table to learn more about historic sites nearby.
+Be sure to look at the table just below to find out more about historic sites nearby.

 |Balashi Gold Mill Ruins||--||7.8 mi.
 Southeast of Central Palm Beach|